Florida Quick Divorce

 The first step the court did was to create forms that pro-se filers could use in any court in the State of Florida.
 These forms are available individually and each person needs to figure out what forms they need for their needs.

 The second step was to create self help centers located in the busiest courthouses.
-These centers do not provide legal advice but they help people filing for divorce without an attorney.
+These centers do not provide legal advice but they help people filing for divorce without legal representation.
 Their assistance is limited to helping them choose the correct forms and making sure the forms are completed and signed and notarized correctly.

 A few years later they jumped on the efiling bandwagon along with many other States.
 While the court efiling system was not open for pro-se filers for a year, it is now available for anyone.